Alexvozhak/gate-seals-v2/README.md

 export DEPLOYER=<your-ape-account-alias>
 ```

-2. Deploy the GateSeal blueprint and GateSealFactory;
+2. Deploy the GateSealV2 blueprint and GateSealFactoryV2;
 ```shell
 ape run scripts/deploy_factory.py
 ```

 3. Add the GateSeal configuration to environment variables.
-- `FACTORY` - address of the GateSealFactory deployed in Step 1;
+ - `FACTORY` - address of the GateSealFactoryV2 deployed in Step 1;
 - `SEALING_COMMITTEE` - address of the sealing committee;
 - `SEAL_DURATION_SECONDS` - duration of the seal in seconds;
 - `SEALABLES` - a comma-separated list of pausable contracts;
-- `LIFETIME_DURATION_SECONDS` - lifetime duration of the GateSeal;
+ - `LIFETIME_DURATION_SECONDS` - lifetime duration of the GateSealV2;
 - `MAX_PROLONGATIONS` - how many prolongations are allowed;
 - `PROLONGATION_WINDOW_SECONDS` - how long before expiry the committee may prolong;